tspayne87/blue-jay/BlueJay.Documentation/docs/guide/entities.md

 ```

 ## Factories
-Factories are the suggested ways to create entities, adding extension methods onto *IServiceProvider* interface so that entities
+Factories are the suggested ways to create entities, adding extension methods onto the *IServiceProvider* interface so that entities
-can be created and addons be added to the entity created.
+can be created and addons can be added to the entity created.
 An example of creating a ball entity to a game is as follows:

 ```csharp
   public static class BallFactory